oja89/middlewaremasters/README.md

 ## In addition

 On the extensions page you can select to open the background page of the extension.
 Use that to see the console.log from background.js script.
 That log shows the messages and commands received in the current session.
+This is a very useful debugging tool.
+If the tab is not chosen, it will print "Tab not locked".

+Sd-server creates log files in the nativehost directory.

 On youtube-tab, you can press "F12" to open the console.
 It shows the console from the content scripts (listener.js)